Rep Failure - Good or Bad?

 Is rep failure necessary to see consistent gains in strength and hypertrophy or could it be hindering our progress?

-This excerpt about failure is from my Strength & Hypertrophy: A Programming Guide.
+This excerpt about failure is from Fitness & Nutrition Programming for Beginners.
 If you’re interested in reading more about the Why/How of resistance training from a scientific perspective, go check it out.

 “Within the context of resistance training, ‘failure’ is a specific point during a set where no more reps can be completed due to the build up of PNS fatigue.
 We fail when we can’t generate enough force to overcome external resistance.
 Reaching this level of exhaustion is usually encouraged in training programs to get the most out of every set.
 Using a spotter, lifters can push their bodies to failure to ensure all high threshold motor units are recruited.
 However, despite its popularity, most of us should avoid failure in our training.

 By consistently taking our sets to failure, we increase both CNS and PNS fatigue, muscular damage, and our necessary inter-set rest times.
 Repeated set failure also increases our session RPE (ratings of perceived exertion) which can lower emotional satisfaction/enjoyment and cause problems with program adherence.
 Highly trained lifters and elite competitive athletes may see additional benefits from this style of max effort training when used correctly, but research suggests that both strength and hypertrophy can be improved without reaching failure.

 So, I recommend that you avoid failure when possible.